With the holiday season upon us, many people in need are turning to charity for assistance with food, bills and other living expenses.

 If you spot a fake charity or a scam, you can report it to the FTC at ftc.gov/complaint.
 The more scams we report, the fewer we’ll have to deal with in the future.

-Facebook is giving users a new way to collect donations and food for people in need this holiday season.
-Dubbed Facebook Drives, the new feature is included in the website’s Community Help Hub and allows users to create or join charitable drives for food, money and other essentials.
+Facebook is giving users a way to collect donations and food for people in need this holiday season.
+The feature is included in the website’s Community Help Hub and allows users to create or join charitable drives for food, money and other essentials.

 To create a Drive, open Facebook and type Community Help into the search bar to find the shortcut to the Community Help hub.
 Next, click Request or Offer Help and then click Create Drive to start your event.
 Then, fill out the information about your Drive and tap “Post” to share it on Facebook.

-(Note: this new feature began rolling out this week.
-If these steps don’t work for you, it means the feature hasn’t been updated to your account yet.)
+(Note: If these steps don’t work for you, it means the feature hasn’t been updated to your account yet.)

 When you create a Drive, you’ll be able to set goals and parameters that you and other participants will try to complete.
-When you finish setting it up, your Drive will appear to your friends and followers in their newsfeed.
-You and others will be able to check the Drive’s progress using the feature’s goal tracker.
+Your Drive will appear to your friends and followers in their newsfeed when you finish setting it up.
+You and others will be able to check progress using the feature’s goal tracker.